-Project Name: Jefferson County-Traffic Records
+Project Name: Jefferson County Commission-Traffic Records

-Project Description: Funds will be provided to Jefferson County and Berkeley County to support the TRCC in implementation of the FFY2024 Traffic Records Strategic Plan.
+Project Description: Funds will be provided to Jefferson County agencies, as well as agencies in Grant, Hardy, Pendelton, and Berkeley Counties to support the TRCC in implementation of the FFY2025 Traffic Records Strategic Plan.
 The project will fund the purchase of equipment to convert agencies to the electronic reporting of crash reports, citations, and training.

-Location where the Project is Performed: Jefferson, Berkeley, Grant, Hardy, and Pendleton Counties
+Location where the Project is Performed: Jefferson, Berkeley, Grant, Hardy, and Pendleton Counties Affected Communities (if applicable):